gitmyles/Resume/README.md

 ### National Institute of Health - International Summer Research Intern
 #### Ningbo University, Ningbo, China (May 2012 - July 2012)
 *  Participated in courses covering knowledge of various data mining techniques, including clustering, classification methods, and decision trees.
-*  Developed decision trees predicting several NBA player shot selections and results based on a number of in-game critieria.
+*  Developed decision trees, predicting several NBA player shot selections and results based on a number of in-game critieria.
 Prepared an oral and poster presentation of my work at a local symposium.

 ### Summer Research Intern
 #### Clemson University, South Carolina, USA (May 2014 - July 2014)